 - consideration should be given to decommissioning roads and bridges (where possible) after harvesting is completed.
 This will eliminate damage to the hunting area by reducing the possibilities of increased hunting pressure.
-When roads are in use actively for harvesting purposes, access to hunters should be restricted or limited. - cottage development should be prohibited in areas adjacent to outfitting operations.
-This requires more vigorous enforcement of buffer zones and development of buffers for spike camps. - harvest in the winter whenever possible.
+When roads are in use actively for harvesting purposes, access to hunters should be restricted or limited. - harvest in the winter whenever possible.
 Winter roads are less passable in summer and fall and will help to reduce traffic.
 These roads will also be cheaper and easier to decommission. - construct new roads as far away from existing outfitting camps as possible.
 The benefits of this are obvious.
 Harvesting should be restricted around hunting and fishing camps during their season of operation.
-At these times, harvesting should occur as far away as possible from outfitters.

-- forest operations should be carried out in compliance with existing regulations - efforts should be made to ensure that the integrity of the view from outfitter cabins is maintained when conducting forest operations. - forest operations should ensure that whatever is brought into an area is removed from the area once harvesting is complete.
+At these times, harvesting should occur as far away as possible from outfitters. - forest operations should be carried out in compliance with existing regulations - efforts should be made to ensure that the integrity of the view from outfitter cabins is maintained when conducting forest operations. - forest operations should ensure that whatever is brought into an area is removed from the area once harvesting is complete.